Code-Institute-Submissions/NickBaker11-BlueFoot-Tours/README.md

 In the footer of each page, there are links to social media (Facebook and Instagram)and TripAdvisor where they would be able to access the sites social media presence and find reviews if the were company real.

+## Future Enhancements

+* In future I would like to add a navicon and a message after the submit button hit been clicked.
+* I attempted both of these things but was unable to successfully implement them.

 ## Technologies Used

 * Bootstrap- https://getbootstrap.com/ To help me with the general structure, using rows and columns to simplify the layout.